Orthoptera of North Carolina

 State Protection: Has no legal protection, although permits are required to collect it on state parks and other public lands

-Comments: This species reaches the northern extent of its range in North Carolina and except possibly for the specimens from Corolla, our few records are all historic.
-While it seems likely that the species still exists in the state, more surveys are needed to determine its current distribution and abundance.
+Comments: This species reaches the northern extent of its range in North Carolina and except possibly for the specimens from Corolla, our few records are mostly historic and one recent record is somewhat questionable in terms of its song characteristics.
+More surveys are needed to determine its current distribution and abundance.